svenbieg/Heap/Readme.md

 <p>

 I'm still not sure about dead-locks, maybe there is an endless loop i never experienced.<br />
-Please use at Your own risk!
+Please use at Your own risk!<br />
 <br />
 Best regards,<br />
 <br />